 file will have the source file as

 an input and an object file as an output.
+Any .h

 This graph representation ensures that the build system can correctly perform incremental builds.
-An incremental build is when a build was already performed, but then some of the sources were changed, and now the build system is being asked to rebuild.
+An incremental build is when a build was already performed, but then some of the actions' inputs were changed, and now the build system is being asked to rebuild.
 In an incremental build, the build system will attempt to do the least amount of work needed, only rebuilding actions whose inputs have changed, whether due to modifications done by the user to sources or due to changes in the outputs of other actions that needed to be re-run.

 For any action in the build graph, it's required that all inputs and outputs be